mar-ki/mar-ki.github.io/_posts/2022-11-15-GOAD-Enumeration.md

 # Description

 In this section we will go over some basic active directory enumeration methods which are also documented in the famous [Pentesting Active Directory Mind Map](https://orange-cyberdefense.github.io/ocd-mindmaps/img/pentest_ad_dark_2022_11.svg)

+For setup instructions or a general overview visit [GOAD - Overview](https://blog.kindel.it/posts/GOAD-Overview/)

 # Target